umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/types-of-packages.md

 # Package Types

-There are two main ways to install packages in Umbraco CMS: Package zip-files and NuGet packages.
-Each of these have their own advantages.
+There are two main ways to install packages in Umbraco CMS: Package zip files and NuGet packages.
+Each of these has its own advantages.

 {% hint style="warning" %}
-The zip-file package type is only available for Umbraco version 8 and earlier versions.
-Learn more about it in the [NuGet Packages](#package-zip-files) section of this article.
+The zip file package type is only available for Umbraco version 8 and earlier versions.
+Learn more about it in the [NuGet Packages](#package-zip files) section of this article.
 {% endhint %}

 When developing a package you need to consider the Umbraco CMS version you're using before determining the package type.

 * Modern Umbraco (Umbraco 10+): Providing a NuGet package is the only option.
-* Legacy Umbraco (Umbraco 8 and earlier versions): It is recommended to provide both a zip-file and a NuGet package.
+* Legacy Umbraco (Umbraco 8 and earlier versions): It is recommended to provide both a zip file and a NuGet package.

 ## NuGet Packages